The Best Indonesian Sweet Soy Sauce Chicken – Ayam Kecap

 1. Marinate

-Next, add 2-3 tablespoons of tamarind juice and one teaspoon of salt to the poultry, and toss well.
+Next, add 2-3 tablespoons of tamarind juice and 1 teaspoon of salt to the poultry, then toss well.
 Let it rest for at least 20 minutes.

-Heat the oil on a large frying pan/ wok.
+Heat the oil in a large frying pan/ wok.
 Fry the sliced onions until lightly golden, then add in the garlic and chili slices.
 Continue cooking until it releases an aroma.

-This ayam kecap is best served with steamed white rice and enjoyed along with Perkedel Jagung (sweetcorn fritters), Perkedel Tempe (tempeh fritters), Gado-Gado (mixed vegetable salad with peanut sauce), and Soto Ayam – clear chicken soup.
+This ayam kecap is best served with steamed white rice and enjoyed alongside perkedel jagung (sweetcorn fritters), perkedel tempe (tempeh fritters), gado-gado (mixed vegetable salad with peanut sauce), and soto ayam (clear chicken soup).

 Ayam kecap